This document is far from being finished at this stage.

 If you have doubts about it, don't try to flash until you're sure that it really applies to your drive (see sections 3.1.2 to 3.1.4)

 A common mistake is to flash a firmware that was made for another model, close but not the same, from the same manufacturer.
-If the manufacturer didn't do its job properly, you will be able to flash the firmware, and then it will be too late.

 Flashing an improper firmware is just like making an hospital patient breathe carbon dioxyde instead of oxygen.
 You won't notice the difference until it's too late.